Welcome to U of T Engineering's 2022 Summer Enrolment & Registration Guide.

 - JRE420H1F: People Management and Organizational Behaviour (In-person, May-June)

-The first day that you may enrol in St. George campus Arts & Science Summer Term courses in ACORN is April 12, 2022, at 6:00 a.m.
+The first day that Engineering students may enrol in St. George campus Arts & Science Summer Term courses in ACORN is April 11, 2023, at 6:00 a.m.

 Before you consider enrolling in an Arts & Science Summer Term course or engineering elective course, please review the information below:

-- If you plan to take a Summer Term course to complete a Humanities and Social Science (HSS), Complementary Studies (CS), or free elective requirement, you must receive approval from your Advisor.
+- If you plan to take a Summer Term course to complete a Humanities and Social Science (HSS), Complementary Studies (CS) or Free Elective requirement, please consult with your Advisor.

 - Courses that cannot be counted towards your engineering degree are designated as "extra."
 "Extra" courses are not used to calculate your Cumulative Grade Point Average (CGPA).
 However, "extra" credits can be used to fulfil the requirements of a minor.
 The decision to designate a course as credit or "Extra" must be made before the deadline to drop the course without academic penalty.

-- If you are not able to meet with your Academic Advisor before the Arts & Science Summer Term enrolment date, you are advised to meet with them prior to the 100% refund date to avoid any unwanted tuition charges.
+- If you are not able to meet with your Academic Advisor before the Arts & Science Summer Term enrolment date, you are advised to meet with them prior to the 100% refund date to avoid any tuition charges for cancelled courses.

-- The refund schedule for Engineering can be found at Student Accounts.
-Engineering students enrolled in Arts & Science and Engineering elective courses are subject to the Engineering fee and refund dates.
+- The refund schedule for U of T Engineering can be found at Student Accounts.
+Engineering students enrolled in Arts & Science and engineering elective courses are subject to the engineering fee and refund dates.

-- You are permitted to enrol or wait in a maximum of three "H" courses or one "H" and one "Y" — a total of 1.5 credits — for the Summer Term.
+- You are permitted to enrol in or wait list a maximum of three "H" courses or one "H" and one "Y" — a total of 1.5 credits — for the Summer Term.
 If you are required to take more than 1.5 credits, you must speak to your Advisor.

 - The mark you obtain in a Summer Term course will not be used to calculate your Fall and Winter Term averages.
 However, your Summer Term course mark, provided the course was taken for degree credit, will be included in your CGPA.

-- If you fail the 2022 Winter Term and are required to withdraw, your Summer Term courses will be automatically removed from your schedule and you will receive a 100% refund.
+- If you fail the 2023 Winter Term and are required to withdraw, your Summer Term courses will be automatically removed from your schedule, and you will receive a 100% refund.

 Summer Term Dates: Arts & Science Courses

-Please review the 2022 Summer Term dates for Arts & Science in the Academic Calendar.
+Please review the 2023 Summer Term dates for Arts & Science courses.

 Use the Calendar and Summer timetable to decide which courses you wish to take.
-Double-check the time for courses you have chosen to avoid conflicts.
-ACORN does not check for time conflicts — it is your responsibility to create a conflict-free schedule.
+Make sure to double-check the time of the courses to avoid any conflicts.
+Timetable Builder allows you to make a mock schedule to help you identify any potential conflicts.
+Please be aware that ACORN does not check for time conflicts — it is your responsibility to create a conflict-free schedule.

-Pre-requisites, co-requisites and exclusions indicated in the Calendar course descriptions must be carefully observed.
-Refer to the Calendar for definitions.
-Be aware that prerequisites, co-requisites and exclusions are not checked by ACORN in real-time, but will be checked.
-If you do not meet them, you will be removed from the course.
+Please carefully observe pre-requisites, co-requisites and exclusions indicated in the Academic Calendar course descriptions.
+Definitions can be found in the Calendar.
+Please be aware that prerequisites, co-requisites and exclusions are not checked by ACORN when you select the courses.
+However, you will be removed from the course if you do not meet the requirements.
 This can happen at any time, even after classes have started.

 If you have already taken an exclusion, you will be required to withdraw from the course if discovered during the term of enrolment and will be refused degree credit in the excluded course if discovered at any time in a subsequent term.